jackyzha0/quartz/content/notes/8-application-security-1.md

 **. covered in this lecture
 *.
 Covered in other lectures

-1
+## OWASP top 10 errors
-Injection 2
+1. Injection
-Broken Authentication 3
+2. Broken Authentication
-Sensitive Data Exposure 4
+3. Sensitive Data Exposure
-XML External Entities (XXE) 5
+4. XML External Entities (XXE)
-Broken Access Control 6
+5. Broken Access Control
-Security Misconfiguration 7
+6. Security Misconfiguration
-Cross-Site Scripting (XSS) 8
+7. Cross-Site Scripting (XSS)
-Insecure Deserialization 9
+8. Insecure Deserialization
-Using Components with Known Vulnerabilities 10 Insufficient Logging & Monitoring
+9. Using Components with Known Vulnerabilities 1
+0. Insufficient Logging & Monitoring

+# Software development is not a core competency
+- A ‘core competency’ is an area that an organisation has extensive skill and experience in.
+	- Usually something that contributes directly to the organisation’s revenue stream, and that they consider to be a competitive advantage.
+- Unless the organisation is actually a software development business (or similar) then they probably lack the necessary skills and experience to manage a development project.
+	- Often massively underestimating the costs and complexity.
+		- Ideally they will contract the development to a reputable software development company.
+		- Too often this is not the case.

+# Layers of abstraction
+1. Transistors
+2. Logic gates
+3. Arithmetic circuits
+4. Arithmetic logic units (ALU)
+5. Instruction set architectures (ISA)
+6. Machine code
+7. Compilers
+8. Programming languages
+9. OS kernels and drivers
+10. System APIs
+11. Programming language APIs
+12. Library APIs
+13. Application APIs
+14. Applications

+It is very likely that there are security flaws in lower layers before we even start writing code

+# Deficiencies in programming languages
+some of these flaws are due to issue with programming languages. e.g.,
+- buffer overflow (1, 3, 17)
+- use after free (7)

+Ideally the compiler or runtime should be able to detect these and throw an error.
+Some languages, like C and C++ dont.
+This is why some experts reccomend that they shuold no longer be used for systems and server programming

+# Injection flaws
+## SQL injection
+- a user provides malicious data which gets executed due to poorly constructed code.

+- fix by using prepared statements(java) or equivalent
+- use input sanitation libraries

+## command injection

+## cross site scripting